-Planning a trip to Iceland and wondering what there’s to do in Reykjavik, what are the must-see places, and how much time to plan for the city?
-In this guide, we share the best sights and attractions in Reykjavik, as well as some practical information and tips for your visit.
+Planning a trip to Iceland and wondering what to do in Reykjavik and what are the must-see places and top attractions in the city?
+In this guide, we share the VERY BEST things to do in Reykjavik, as well as some practical information and tips for your visit.
 Find out!

 To many, Iceland’s capital city, Reykjavik, is one of the best places to see in Iceland and they can spend a week in the city raving about all the amazing things to see and do.
 Others are wondering if Reykjavik is even worth visiting, and just shortly stop in the capital on their way to/from the most beautiful natural sights in Iceland…

 The short answer is yes, Reykjavik is worth visiting.
 But it also depends on how much time you have in Iceland, the season when you travel, and, of course, your interests.